 At the same time, British forces in eastern Spain advanced as far as Gerona, putting additional pressure on the French, who were also having to contend with Austrian, Russian and Prussian attacks from the East.
 Thus when Wellington resumed his offensive in January 1814, he did so against weakened opposition.

 27th February 1814, he won the Battle of Orthez, to the East of Bayonne.
 Within weeks he had captured Bordeaux and pushed forward as far as Toulouse, where the final battle of the war took place on 10th April.
-Paris had fallen to the eastern allies, Napoleon had abdicated.
-French resistance had crumbled, bring end to the Peninsular War.
+Paris had fallen to the Eastern allies, Napoleon had abdicated.
+French resistance had crumbled, bringing end to the Peninsular War.